-Picture the main areas you’ll want to visit lay within a triangle, with the River Avon on both sides and the train station at the bottom pointy bit.
+It helps if you visualize the main shopping areas lay within a triangle, with the River Avon on both sides and the train station at the bottom pointy bit.
 Once you leave the station you’re going to walk right into the main shopping district.

 But be prepared to get lost as Bath’s streets aren’t laid out in any kind of grid.
 Don’t worry, you may just discover something special down a side lane!